 Beating heart CABG surgery typically lasts 3 to 6 hours but may vary depending on the severity and number of blockages in the heart.
-The surgery is performed under the effect of a general anaesthesia.
+The surgery is performed under the effect of a general anesthesia.

 The surgeon begins the procedure by removing a segment of a healthy artery or vein (graft) from another part of your body.
 Grafts are usually taken from the leg (saphenous vein), inside the chest (internal mammary artery) or the arm (radial artery).

-Next, one end of the graft is attached to the area that lies just above the blockage in heart artery.
+Next, one end of the graft is attached to the area that lies just above the blockage in a heart artery.
 The other end is attached to an area below the blockage.
 Once the graft is successfully implanted over the blocked blood vessel, normal blood flow resumes in that portion.

 You will be monitored in the intensive care unit (ICU) for a day or two post the surgery before being transferred to regular hospital care for some more time, depending on your response to the procedure.
 Discharge may take place within a week, but it will take another three to four weeks before you start feeling better and be able to resume some of your daily activities.

 Your doctor may recommend you to attend a cardiac rehabilitation programme for recovery through exercise and education therapy.
 Follow-up check ups as directed by your hospital will help monitor your progress and take note of any relapse in treatment.